Mythical84/roguelike/README.md

 they need to be to conserve memory
 - [ ] different characters
 - [ ] Use wave function collapse for variation in the rooms
+- [ ] Better animation system with events

 ## Credits